Jakebobs/deploy-vue/VuePagesTutorial/step1/text.md

 # Configure github email and name
-Run these commands first to avoid annoying errors:
+Run these commands first to setup your email address and username to avoid annoying errors. <youremailaddress> corresponds to your GitHub email address and <yourname> is your GitHub username.

 1. `git config --global user.email "<youremailaddress>@<email>.com"`
 2. `git config --global user.name  "<yourname>"`